 Yes, your unit or villa is your home and your family, friends and grandchildren may stay for short periods, but cannot move in on a permanent basis.
 The Community Centre and recreational facilities are available for the use of both residents and their guests.

 The village operator is responsible for a continuous maintenance programme of the grounds and gardens.
 However, you are most welcome to tend to your own garden.

 Emergency call points located throughout the units and villas are linked to a central monitoring point providing 24 hr response.

 No. Monitoring and upkeep of the emergency call point is covered in your weekly outgoing fee.

 There are telephone connections in each unit or villa.
-It is just a matter of getting them connected with a telephone company.
+It is just a matter of getting them connected with your preferred telephone provider when you arrive.

-The village operator is responsible for maintaining all the buildings and the plant and equipment in the village in a good, clean and tidy order and condition.
+The village operator is responsible for maintaining all the buildings and the plant and equipment in the village in a good condition.

 The fortnightly village outgoings fee includes all insurance premiums with the exception of your personal contents insurance.
 Residents should insure their own personal contents.
 The village outgoings fee also includes general rates and water rates.

 The village outgoings fee is reviewed annually by the operator.
-The operator may, in consultation with the Statutory Supervisor, increase the village outgoings fee if any unforeseen material change in the cost of the village outgoings occurs.
+The operator may, in consultation with the Statutory Supervisor and residents, increase the village outgoings fee.

 If after 6 months from vacation and removal of personal possessions the unit or villa remains unsold, the weekly outgoings fee will cease.